CPJKU/cpjku_dcase22/README.md

 # malach_dcase22

-This Repository is dedicated to DCASE2022 Task 1 Audio Scene Classification codes for the models delieved to the challenege.
+This Repository is dedicated to the CPJKU submission of DCASE 2022, Task 1, Low-Complexity Acoustic Scene Classification.

-Skeleton of the code is from [Khaled Koutini](https://github.com/kkoutini/cpjku_dcase20) repository for the challenge
+The skeleton of the code is similar to [Khaled Koutini](https://github.com/kkoutini/cpjku_dcase20).

 Authors of the code:
 - Florian Schmid